stefonarch/LXQt-Wayland-files/README.md

 #### Issues

-* No window rules with version 0.6, lxqt-panel not usable (manual placement)
+* No window rules with version 0.6 for workarounds so `lxqt-panel` is not really usable (manual placement)
 * `lxqt-notificationd` window steals focus and has title bar
 * `lxqt-runner` and others have title bar